MicBrain/Trial-Download-Manager/README.md

 ### Software Requirements

-  Currently this software is guaranteed to run perfectly on
+  Currently this software is guaranteed to run perfectly on Ubuntu OS.